 7. Insert the cup

-Menstrual cups should be inserted at a 45-degree angle, backwards towards the tailbone and not straight up as this is the natural angle of the vaginal canal.
+Menstrual cups should be inserted at a 45-degree angle (the natural angle of the vaginal canal), backwards towards the tailbone and not straight up.
 Allow your cup to open just inside the vaginal opening, with the stem still protruding, then place your index finger on the base of the cup and gently slide it into position.
 It’s important to allow the cup to open low in the vagina as this ensures a suction seal is formed with the vaginal walls and not onto the cervix.
 Your cup should sit lower that a tampon but it is not unusual for it to travel and sit higher if you have a long vaginal canal or high cervix.
 If you find your cup sits low and the stem protrudes, you can trim the menstrual cup stem, node by node, until you find the length that works best for you.

 8. Check the seal

 To prevent leaking, ensure the cup is securely in place.
 Once you have inserted the cup, you may feel a popping sensation, which indicates the cup has opened.
 You can also perform a physical exam to check if the cup has opened by inserting your index finger only, up beside the cup and then running it around the circumference of the cup.
 If you feel any ‘dents’ in the cup, the cup has not fully opened and you will need to reinsert it or try doing a few Kegel or pelvic floor squeezes which may help the cup open.
 Some people also like to give their cup a little twist to ensure a seal has been formed after it is inserted whilst others find they are unable to turn the cup once it is inserted.